Lower bounds for the spectral gap and an extension of the Bonnet-Myers theorem: Introduction and the main results

 Let us recall some related results.
 It is known that if the volume grows exponentially in every direction then $s(\Delta) > 0$.
 This exponential growth holds if the sectional curvature is negative at infinity.
 See Sturm \cite{Sturm}, Proposition 2 and the discussion on p.
 445. Concerning the spectral gap, the literature on this subject is extensive and we quote only few papers and refer to the references there.
-By the well known Lichnerovicz lower bound for a manifold of dimension $n$ satisfying $Ricci \ge k > 0$, one has $\lambda_1 \ge \frac{n}{n-1}k$.
+By the well known Lichnerovicz' lower bound for a manifold of dimension $n$ satisfying $Ricci \ge k > 0$, one has $\lambda_1 \ge \frac{n}{n-1}k$.
 Li-Yau's lower bound, improved by Zhong and Yang \cite{ZY84} for compact manifolds with non-negative Ricci curvature and diameter $d$, provides $\lambda_1 \ge \frac{\pi^2}{d^2}$.
-Note also that Lichnerovicz lower bound can be obtained via the Bakry-Emery criterion in a general setting.
-See the curvature-dimension criterion $CD(k,n)$ in \cite{Bakry-Gentil-Ledoux}, Theorem 4.8.4.\\ For manifolds with Ricci curvature that can have an amount of negative part, Aubry \cite{aubry} proved a lower bound in terms of the dimension $n$, $vol(M)$ and the quantity on the left-hand side of \eqref{Aubry} below.
-In \cite{Carron-Rose} Carron and Rose proved some lower bound for $\lambda_1$ using Kato type assumptions on $\rho$.
+Note also that Lichnerovicz lower bound can be obtained via the Bakry-\'Emery criterion in a general setting.
+See the curvature-dimension criterion $CD(k,n)$ in \cite{Bakry-Gentil-Ledoux}, Theorem 4.8.4.\\ For manifolds with Ricci curvature that can have a non-trivial negative part, Aubry \cite{aubry} proved a lower bound in terms of the dimension $n$, $vol(M)$ and the quantity on the left-hand side of \eqref{Aubry} below.
+In \cite{Carron-Rose} Carron and Rose proved some lower bounds for $\lambda_1$ using Kato type assumptions on $\rho$ or some means of perturbations of $\rho^-$.
 Our lower bounds in Proposition \ref{prop1} (see also Theorem \ref{thm-spectral}) are of different nature and are expressed in terms of the mean of $\rho$ on balls of the manifold.

 Let us now give some ideas of proof of our lower bounds.
 Let $\Dtp$ be either $\Delta$ if $vol(M) = \infty$ or $\Delta(I-\Pi)$ with $\Pi$ being the projection onto the null set of $\Delta$ if $vol(M) < \infty$.
 Next, set $\Dtf = d d^* + d^*d$ be the Hodge-Laplacian on $1$-differential forms and $\Dtf_{\overline{d}} = dd^*$ its realization on the closure of exact forms.
 We shall see that one has the intertwining property